 Education pays.
 On average graduates will earn more than £4000 per year more than there non professional salaried friends.
 What’s more is that the earning gap will continue to grow as graduates accelerate up the career and earnings ladder.
 The highest paying jobs go to bankers and brokers which is no surprise to many.

 Other high paying jobs were announced after the ONS published the annual findings and this included pilots and medical practitioners.
-This another reason to encourage our children to choose STEM subjects at school.
+This is another reason to encourage our children to choose STEM subjects at school.
 Jobs requiring those skills are set to further increase over the coming years.

 However continuing education into University is expensive and we don’t spend enough time teaching money skills to teenagers.
 I wrote last week about the real cost of university now that we are looking at how much our daughter going to uni will cost us financially.

 The Money Advice Service’s Young People and Credit report revealed 37% of 18 to 24 year olds currently hold one or more credit card, an overdraft or other form of borrowing, owing a combined average of £2,989.
 37% say they do not have a plan in place to repay the money they currently owe and 10% of the group says they’ve missed at least one payment in the last 12 months.
 Did you know that you can also check your credit report which empowers us to understand more about our credit score.

 It is a worrying trend that more and more students are struggling financially.
 A degree is a full time course and whilst lectures and seminars may only take up 10-15 hours a week, students also need to study independantly.
 Many students have been forced to work alongside their studies.